telerik/winforms-docs/forms-and-dialogs/messagebox/parameters.md

 slug: winforms/forms-and-dialogs/messagebox/parameters
 tags: parameters
 published: True
-position: 1
+position: 2
 ---

 # Parameters

 ## SetThemeName method

-You can easily set the ThemeName of the RadMessageBox by calling the SetThemeName parameter,
-          passing the theme name string:
+You can easily set the ThemeName of the RadMessageBox by calling the SetThemeName parameter, passing the theme name string:

-        #_[C#] Setting a theme in RadMessageBox_
+#### Setting a theme in RadMessageBox

 {{source=..\SamplesCS\Forms and Dialogs\MessageBox1.cs region=SetThemeName}}
 {{source=..\SamplesVB\Forms and Dialogs\MessageBox1.vb region=SetThemeName}}